City Walks Through Italy: Your Guide to 20 Must-See Destinations

 At 80,000 square meters, Prato della Valle is the largest square in Italy and one of the largest in Europe.
 It is a must-see when in Padua.

-The square was once a Roman theatre, but in 1775, it was changed to a plaza with a statue-lined canal.
+The square was once a Roman theatre, but 1775, it was changed to a plaza with a statue-lined canal.
 Festivals and markets are held here near one of the old city gates.

 More places to see near Padua can be found here: A Road Trip to Northeast Italy.